ysmood/yaku/docs/readme.jst.md

 # Features

-- The minified file is only <%= doc.size %>KB (2KB gzipped)
+- The minified file is only <%= doc.size %>KB (1.8KB gzipped)
-- [Better "possibly unhandled rejection" and "long stack trace"][docs/debugHelperComparison.md] than [Bluebird][]
+- Supports "uncaught rejection" and "long stack trace", [Comparison][docs/debugHelperComparison.md]
+- The only lib that passed all major Promise Spec tests, even the v8 native Promise doesn't
+- Designed to work on IE5+ and other major browsers
 - Much better performance than the native Promise
-- 100% compliant with Promises/A+ specs and nearly 100% compliant with ES6 specs
-- Designed to work on IE5+ and other major browsers
 - Well commented source code with every Promises/A+ spec